giuliop/AlgoPlonk/README.md

 The typical workflow is the following:
 1. Define and compile a plonk based zk circuit with [gnark](https://github.com/Consensys/gnark) using the [trusted setup](#trusted-setup) provided by AlgoPlonk
-2. Automatically generate a python Algorand Smart Contract with AlgoPlonk from your compiled circuit
+2. Automatically generate a python Algorand Smart Signature or Smart Contract verifier with AlgoPlonk from your compiled circuit
-3. Compile the python code into the teal files to create the contract with [algokit](https://github.com/algorandfoundation/algokit-cli) and the puyapy compiler
+3. Compile the python code into teal files to create the verifier with [algokit](https://github.com/algorandfoundation/algokit-cli) and the puyapy compiler
 4. Generate proofs and witnesses for your circuit with [gnark](https://github.com/Consensys/gnark)
-5. Export proofs and witnesses with AlgoPlonk and generate the method calls to the smart contract verifier to verify them
+5. Export proofs and witnesses with AlgoPlonk and generate the calls to the verifier to verify them

 To ensure compatibility with gnark (and gnark-crypto if you are using it as well), you can pin them to the versions shown in AlgoPlonk's `go.mod` file.

-### Supported curves
+### Supported circuits

-AlgoPlonk supports the curves for which the AVM offers elliptic curve operations: BN254 and BLS12-381.
+AlgoPlonk supports the plonk protocol and the curves for which the AVM offers elliptic curve operations: BN254 and BLS12-381.
-Note that at the moment AlgoPlonk does not support custom gates.
+Custom gates are not supported.

-### Practical considerations
+### Verifiers types

+AlgoPlonk can generate both logicsig verifiers and smart contract verifiers.

 A BN254 verifier consumes ~145,000 opcode budget, a BLS12-381 verifier ~185,000.
-Since these are smart contracts and currently there is a max pooled limit of ~180,000 opcode budget for smart contracts on the AVM, only the BN254 verifier can be used in practice at the moment.

-Research is ongoing to see if it is possible to make the verifiers as smart signatures, since they enjoy a max pooled limit of 320,000.
-Also, the limits on the AVM might increase in the future, making a BLS12-381 smart contract verifier practical.

-For now use BN254 verifiers.
+Because of these large consumption numbers, logicsig verifiers are recommended:
+1) Each top level transaction in a transaction group offers 20,000 logicsig opcode budget for the cost of 1 minimum transaction fee, so you pay 8 (for BN254) or 10 (for BLS12-381) minimum transaction fees to verify a proof.

+	Smart contracts get 700 opcode budget for each app call transaction in a group (top level or inner), so you have to pay ~208 (for BN254) or ~265 (for BLS12-381) minimum transaction fees to verify a proof with a smart contract verifier.

+2) The opcode budget for logicsig and smart contracts are separate, so by using logicsig verifiers you preserve the smart contract opcode budget for your application logic.

+Note that the maximum opcode budget a transaction group can make available on Algorand at the moment is 320,000 (20,000 * 16) for logicsigs and 190,400 ( (16+256) * 700 ) for smart contracts.
+You can achieve that by creating a group with 16 top level app calls and 256 inner app call transactions.

 ### Trusted Setup